SynFlow: Scaling Up LiDAR Scene Flow Estimation with Synthetic Data: Results

 \cref{tab:nuscenes} and~\cref{tab:truckscenes} report the primary results on nuScenes and TruckScenes across three learning regimes: self-supervised learning on the full unlabeled training split, supervised training on the human-labeled data, and zero-shot transfer from synthetic training.

-\paragraph{Zero-shot Transfer.} Without observing any real-world data, SynFlow-4k achieves strong zero-shot generalization on both benchmarks.
+\paragraph{\textbf{Zero-shot Transfer.}} Without observing any real-world data, SynFlow-4k achieves strong zero-shot generalization on both benchmarks.
 On nuScenes, our zero-shot prior achieves a Dynamic EPE of 0.242, outperforming the best self-supervised baseline (TeFlow, 0.395) by 38.7\% and approaching the performance of supervised methods.
 On Truck-\\-Scenes, it attains 0.274, outperforming TeFlow (0.425) by 35.5\% and even surpassing the SOTA supervised $\Delta$Flow baseline (0.402) by 31.8\%.
-These margins across distinct sensors suggest that, for LiDAR scene flow, physically consistent motion relations are highly transferable.
+These results across different sensors suggest that physically consistent motion transfers well for LiDAR scene flow.
 Our motion-oriented synthetic data effectively bridges the sim-to-real gap without explicit domain adaptation.

-\paragraph{Fine-tuning Transfer.} As shown in \cref{tab:ablation_finetune}, pre-training on SynFlow-4k yields a stronger motion prior, leading to more effective downstream fine-tuning.
+\paragraph{\textbf{Fine-tuning Transfer.}} As shown in \cref{tab:ablation_finetune}, pre-training on SynFlow-4k yields a stronger motion prior, leading to more effective downstream fine-tuning.
 Fine-tuning on 20\% of real labels achieves 0.157 on nuScenes, outperforming the supervised $\Delta$Flow baseline (0.216) by 27.3\%.
 On TruckScenes, the gain reaches 33.8\% (0.266 vs. 0.402).
-Notably, these gains are achieved in the practical regime where dense annotation is expensive and only a fraction of frames can be labeled.
-Overall, the results indicate that SynFlow-4k provides a strong initialization that substantially reduces the demand for real-world labels, enabling models trained with a fraction of data to surpass baselines trained from scratch on the full available budget.
+These gains are achieved in the practical regime where dense annotation is expensive and only a fraction of frames can be labeled.
+Overall, the results indicate that SynFlow-4k provides a strong initialization that significantly reduces the demand for real-world labels, fine-tuning on just 5\% of real labels already exceeds baselines trained from scratch on $4\times$ more data.